ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 full management of the domain's specifications and test suites to the community's administrator(s) and is critical if they are responsible for their configuration and test suite development.
 In addition, linking the community to a specific domain hides other domains from the community administrators and also the community's users when defining conformance statements (see :ref:`manage_your_conformance_statements__create`).
-It effectively presents to the community a view over the test bed that is dedicated to their own testing needs.
+It effectively presents to the community a view over the Test Bed that is dedicated to their own testing needs.
 If no domain is linked to the community, its administrators and users are presented with all available domains and specifications.

 .. note::